Statistical/Machine Learning

 Computing

 The course will require extensive use of statistical modeling software.
-It is recommended to use R (freely available for PC/Unix/Mac).
+It is recommended to use R (freely available for PC/Unix/Mac), although this is not required, in particular Python is fine too.

 R Project website also contains extensive documentation.